-Thanks to a $1 million grant by the Henry Luce Foundation in June 2020, the Southeast Asia Center at the Henry M. Jackson School of International Studies and University of Washington Libraries are spearheading collaborations to explore the effects and consequences of authoritarianism in Southeast Asia and on Southeast Asian American communities in the United States.
+Thanks to a $1 million grant by the Henry Luce Foundation in June 2020, the Center for Southeast Asia & its Diasporas at the Henry M. Jackson School of International Studies and University of Washington Libraries are spearheading collaborations to explore the effects and consequences of authoritarianism in Southeast Asia and on Southeast Asian American communities in the United States.
 As implemented at the UW, the four-year Luce Initiative on Southeast Asia encompasses multiple projects that engage underrepresented students, faculty, future librarians, and the regional Southeast Asian American community with Southeast Asian history, language, and culture.

 Several projects amplify critical archival studies and involve collaboration between UW Libraries and the UW Burke Museum.
 A series of fellowships introduce students of Southeast Asian Studies to critical archival practices in archives at UW and abroad.
 Luce-SEA will also train a Southeast Asia librarian through a two-year MLIS program supported by a partial-tuition fellowship from the UW iSchool.
 Additionally, an undergraduate research class studies museum artifacts with a focus on making collections meaningful and accessible to communities of Southeast Asian heritage, and in Southeast Asia.
 These archival and museum-oriented programs grapple with histories of violence and dislocation while striving toward healing and reconciliation.

 UW Asian Languages & Literature Department is also creating a new faculty position to connect language study to community engagement.

 Read more about UW Luce-SEA initiatives and partners here.